 Codes and Frequencies

-FLCLIMB reports how much difficulty the person has walking up 10 steps without resting.
+FLCLIMB reports how much difficulty the person had, by themselves and without special equipment, walking up 10 steps without resting.
 Please see Comparability and Universe tabs for changes in universe and question wording between samples.

 The term "difficult" was respondent-defined.
 A brief definition of "special equipment" based on examples (i.e., "such as a cane, a wheelchair, a special bed, or a special telephone") was part of the preceding question.
 The Field Representative's Manual for 1997 forward defined "special equipment" as "any device, tool, utensil, instrument, implement, etc., used as an aid in performing an activity because of a physical, mental, or emotional problem."
 The Manual for 1997-2000 continued, "This includes the use of adult 'diapers' for incontinence.
 However, ordinary eyeglasses and hearing aids should not be considered 'special equipment.'
 For example: a spoon is not normally considered as 'special equipment'; however, a uniquely designed or functioning one used for eating by a person because of physical, mental, or emotional problems is considered 'special equipment.'"